 Integrating Technology Into Your Response Plan

 Technology plays a critical role in your emergency preparedness plan for medical procedures.
 Many facilities are adopting an automated approach, where a medical response can be initiated with a click of a button.
-Within seconds, these emergency response platforms can initiate phone calls, text messages, overhead paging, emails, emergency strobe beacon lights, and much more.
+Within seconds, these emergency notification systems can initiate phone calls, text messages, overhead paging, emails, emergency strobe beacon lights, and much more.

 With these types of situations, every second counts.
 This is why moving to an automated system is crucial.
 Having the correct parties notified within moments of a situation can help increase response times and the safety of your employees.